kasirajanss93/intel-cloud-challenge/README.md

 # Nervana Cloud Coding Challenge #

+Steps to Run

+1. clone the repository from git

+2. inside the cloned folder, execute the command make run

+3. This will start the server

+Operations that can be performed

+1. The database can be created using the database resource

+	- Operation

 You are to build a server that processes valid bash command strings.
 Your server takes the command strings from commands.txt and does the following: